-In an ideal world everything conducted at a business would be related to a business, but that isn’t typically the case.
+In an ideal world, everything conducted at a business would be related to market, but that is not typically the case.
 Just as the telephone, company car, and photocopier have been used for non-business related matters, so too has the Internet and email.

 Consider the following statistics:

 - According to IDC Research, 30% to 40% of Internet use in the workplace is not related to business

 - In a survey conducted by Sex Tracker, 70% of all Internet porn traffic occurs during the typical workday of 9-5

 - A study by Vault.com revealed that 37% of workers say they surf the web always at work on personal rather than business matters

 - The cost of employees surfing the web from their office PCs is estimated to cost US companies more than 1 billion dollars a year (http://surveilstar.com/employee-internet-monitoring-research-resources.html).

 Also, companies are now facing challenges from Internet misuse that include:

 - Time and productivity losses by employees using company time to visit non-business sites

 Bandwidth limitations when personal Internet use clogs up network access